AnnoPref — make saving SharedPreferences easier

 The @Preference

-The first @Preference
+The first property of the @Preference

 @Preference(prefix="user-")